 Personal Injury Laws in Maryland, Virginia, and Washington D.C.

 Unlike most states, Maryland, Virginia, and Washington D.C. all operate under the rule of contributory negligence.
-This means that if you were at all responsible for the accident that caused your injury - even if you are assigned only 1 percent of the blame - you cannot collect any compensation at for your losses from the other side even if they were 99% responsible.
+This means that if the victim of an accident was in any way to blame you for the accident – even as little as only 1 percent of the blame – he/she cannot collect any compensation at for your losses from the other side even if they were 99% responsible.
+It is literally all or nothing.
 This strict law makes it that much more critical that you hire an experienced, aggressive, and dedicated accident lawyer who knows how to convincingly argue for the other party's full liability.

 Questions to Ask During a Personal Injury Consultation

 Scheduling an initial consultation is one of the best ways to determine whether or not a lawyer is right for you.
 A trustworthy personal injury attorney in the Rockville, Bethesda, Washington D.C., Fairfax, Arlington and Alexandria areas will always offer this initial consultation for free, since he/she is used to deciding whether or not your case is worth pursuing.
 There are no silly questions when seeking a lawyer as the success of your case may rest on the answers you get!